Apple's new "private relay" feature will not be available in China | ExBulletin

 Apple has yet to reveal which outside partners it will use in the system, but said it plans to name them in the future.
 The feature will likely not be available to the public until the end of the year.

-IP addresses can be used to track users in a variety of ways, including as a key ingredient in fingerprinting, a practice in which advertisers string together disparate data to infer a user’s identity.
-Apple and Alphabet Incs Google prohibit this.
+IP addresses can be used to track users in a variety of ways, including as a key ingredient of “fingerprint”, a practice in which advertisers string together disparate data to infer a user’s identity.
+Apple and Alphabet Inc (GOOGL.O) Google prohibit it.

-Combined with Apple’s previous steps, the private relay feature will effectively render IP addresses unnecessary as a fingerprint mechanism, Charles Farina, chief innovation officer at digital marketing firm Adswerve, told Reuters.
+Combined with Apple’s previous steps, the ‘private relay’ feature “will effectively render IP addresses useless as a fingerprint mechanism,” Charles Farina, chief innovation officer of the digital marketing company, told Reuters.
+Adswerve.

 It will also prevent advertisers from using IP addresses to locate a person, he said.